tas33n/AsuraScans-DL-Bot/README.md

 Now the server is running on http://localhost:3000

 ### Repl.it
-Host your own instance of the api on railway using the button below.
+Host your own bot in Repl.it using the button below.

 [![Run on Repl.it](https://repl.it/badge/github/tas33n/AsuraScans-DL-Bot)](https://repl.it/github/tas33n/AsuraScans-DL-Bot)